Skip to content

 }

 If no rules are matched, the default is to ignore the push.
-Therefore it is important to always supply an exhaustive set of policies - that is, making sure that they define what to track and what to propose in addition to defining what they ignore.
+Always supply an exhaustive set of policies, making sure that they define what to track and what to propose in addition to defining what they ignore.

-It is also possible to define an auxiliary rule called ignore_track, which overrides a positive outcome of the track rule but does not affect other rules, most notably the propose one.
+You can also define an auxiliary rule called ignore_track, which overrides a positive outcome of the track rule but does not affect other rules, most notably propose.
 This can be used to turn some of the pushes that would otherwise be applied into test runs.

 Tip

-We maintain a library of example policies that are ready to use or that you could tweak to meet your specific needs.
+We maintain a library of example policies ready to use or alter to meet your specific needs.

 If you cannot find what you are looking for below or in the library, please reach out to our support and we will craft a policy to do exactly what you need.